GabrielvMarinho/Obsidian/Tech/Programming/Programming Paradigms/OOP/Concepts/Encapsulation.md

-The process of hiding/managing state with a certain behaviour
+The process of hiding/managing state with a certain behaviour, abstracting it